olisystems/ul-tree/README.md

 };
 ```

-Before moving on, let's tweak one change for image.
-Righ now, we just the image name but we want to place an iamge there.
+Before moving on, let's tweak one change for the image.
+Right now, we just the image name but we want to place an iamge there.
 For this, we will place a `if - else` statement to check if the `detail` is an `img` and put the `img` tag instead of `span` element.
 Also, in the `data` object, we can move `imge` item to the top of other items, and set style for `span` and `img` element as `display:block`.

 ```js
 // get details